pbierkortte/sql-server-to-snowflakedw-python/README.md

-# Import SQL Server data to Snowflake Data Warehouse with Python
+# SQL Server to Snowflake DWH Data Migration via Python

+Migrate the existing data from SQL Server into Snowflake warehouse.

 ## Assumptions:
 * You have some knowledge of